danielbodnar/awesome-stars/README.md

 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [jmorganca/ollama](https://github.com/jmorganca/ollama) - Get up and running with Llama 2 and other large language models locally
 - [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
-- [langgenius/dify](https://github.com/langgenius/dify) - The next-gen development platform - Easily build and operate generative AI applications.
-Create Assistants API and GPTs based on any LLMs.
+- [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
+Dify.AI is an LLM application development platform.
+It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: Given one line Requirement, return PRD, Design, Tasks, Repo
 - [h2oai/h2ogpt](https://github.com/h2oai/h2ogpt) - Private Q&A and summarization of documents+images or chat with local GPT, 100% private, Apache 2.0.
 Supports LLaMa2, llama.cpp, and more.
 Demo: https://gpt.h2o.ai/ https://codellama.h2o.ai/
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow